 The answer is obvious.
 When you’re in the middle of a task, you don’t want to dig through pages of unnecessary details – you just need clear, direct instructions to get the job done.

-Good technical documentation isn’t just about providing information; it respects the reader’s time.
-By keeping content focused, well-structured, and easy to act on, great documentation helps users find answers quickly so they can solve their problem and get back to what they were doing.
+Good technical documentation respects the reader’s time.
+By keeping content focused, well-structured, and easy to act on, great documentation helps users find answers so they can solve their problem and quickly get back to what they were doing.

 Laser focus

-Our reader is busy trying to solve a problem, and we need to respect their time.
-Now isn’t the time to explain background operations or go into every little detail about what the product can do.
-They don’t need a deep dive – they need a clear, direct solution so they can fix the issue and move on.
+When someone opens documentation, they’re usually trying to solve a problem.
+Now isn’t the moment to explain background operations or list everything the product can do.
+They don’t need a deep dive.
+They need a clear, direct solution so they can fix the issue and move on swiftly.

-But being concise doesn’t mean leaving out important details.
-It’s about making sure every piece of information has a purpose and supports the user’s needs.
-Laser-focused documentation delivers the right information, in the right way; it filters out the noise while ensuring nothing critical is lost.
+Being concise doesn’t mean leaving out important details.
+It means making sure every piece of information has a purpose and directly supports the task at hand.
+Laser-focused documentation delivers the right information, in the right way.
+It filters out the noise while ensuring nothing critical is lost.

 Think of a sculptor chipping away at a block of stone.
 They don’t add details randomly.
-They remove everything that doesn’t belong until all that’s left is the essential form.
-Great technical writers do the same.
-They refine, trim, and sharpen their content until every word earns its place and every sentence serves a clear purpose.
+They remove everything that doesn’t belong until only the essential form remains.
+Good technical documentation is shaped the same way.

 Let’s look at two examples.
 First, here’s a cluttered, hard-to-read version: